Sell a Flat in Dhaka: Online Steps, Documents & Best Price Guide

 Ownership and record documents

 Keep the registered deed that proves your ownership.
-Also keep supporting title-chain documents that your lawyer requires.
+Also, keep supporting title-chain documents that your lawyer requires.
 Transaction checklists commonly expect deed/title evidence.
-They also expect record-of-rights/khatian and mutation-related items.
+They also expect record-of-rights/khatian and mutation (Namjari) related items that show your name in the AC land office records.
 The seller’s name should match official records.

 RAJUK/authority approvals and NOCs (when applicable)